natematias/governing-human-algorithm-behavior/README.md

 * Bak-Coleman, J. B., Alfano, M., Barfuss, W., Bergstrom, C. T., Centeno, M. A., Couzin, I. D., ... & Weber, E. U. (2021).
 [Stewardship of global collective behavior](https://www.pnas.org/content/118/27/e2025764118).
 Proceedings of the National Academy of Sciences, 118(27).
 * (gradstudents) Kitchin, R. (2017).
 [Thinking critically about and researching algorithms](https://www.tandfonline.com/doi/abs/10.1080/1369118X.2016.1154087?journalCode=rics20).
 Information, Communication & Society, 20(1), 14–29.

+Questions for discussion:
+* With this "Perspectives" style article in PNAS, Bak-Coleman and colleagues are trying to convince many scientists from many fields to take their idea seriously.
+What ideas about science and what it achieves allow them to write to so many different fields?
+* The authors write that "We do not have access to a theory-driven, empirically verified body of literature" to answer basic questions about the effects of an algorithm, they describe it to climate models, biochemistry, and ecological science as examples of better-theorized areas.
+What do they mean by theory, and what would it accomplish?
+* How do we reckon with the problem that variation between people, social contexts, and algorithms might make general theory hard to create?

 #### Thurs 02-24 Feedback Pattern: Reinforcement
 In a series of sessions, we will discuss common patterns of human-algorithm feedback.
 The first is reinforcement, which happens with individuals in the case of personalization and with groups in the case of herding behavior.